 - insurance must be incidental to the group, meaning that the group was not formed simply to buy the insurance

 - there is a continual replacement of individuals within the group, where older members who leave the group are replaced by younger members who enter the group

-- formulaic determination of benefits, where the determination of benefits is determined by a formula based on earnings, employment position, length-of-service, or some combination of those factors, which reduces adverse selection against the insurer, because riskier individuals cannot choose a higher-level level of coverage, although some employers do allow a selection of benefits within certain maximum limits.
-Any employee wanting greater coverage will have to prove insurability.
+- formulaic determination of benefits, where the determination of benefits is determined by a formula based on earnings, employment position, length-of-service, or some combination of those factors, which reduces adverse selection against the insurer, because riskier individuals cannot choose a higher-level level of coverage, although some employers do allow a selection of benefits within certain maximum limits; any employee wanting greater coverage must prove insurability

 Minimum participation is generally required so that expenses per member can be reduced and because the group is unlikely to have a large proportion of higher risk individuals.
 With noncontributory plans, the employer pays 100% of the cost, so the insurance coverage can be extended to every eligible employee.
 However, with contributory plans, where the employee must contribute at least some of the cost, 100% participation is unlikely.

-Third-party sharing of cost is also usually required for group insurance, where the 3rd party is usually the employer.
-Otherwise, older members of the group will have to pay much higher premiums or younger members of the group would be paying much higher premiums than they could purchase individually, which could cause a drop in participation.
+Third-party sharing of cost is also usually required for group insurance, where the 3rd party is often the employer.
+Otherwise, older members of the group must pay much higher premiums or younger members of the group would be paying much higher premiums than they could purchase individually, which could cause a drop in participation.
 Third-party sharing of costs also increases participation.

 Finally, efficient administration helps to keep participation rates high and expenses low, especially with the payroll deduction of premiums.

-Employees also have a special incentive to participate in life and health insurance programs offered by the employer, because, as nontaxable fringe benefits, they can be given the benefit completely tax-free: free of federal income taxes, and Social Security and Medicare taxes.
+Employees have a special incentive to participate in life and health insurance programs offered by the employer, because, as nontaxable fringe benefits, these benefits are free of federal income taxes, and Social Security and Medicare taxes.

 Group Insurance Eligibility Requirements